Since 1997 I have worked in private practice as a counsellor and psychotherapist. I am available for consultation in Palmers Green.

 I am most frequently consulted by people dealing with relationship issues.
 Relationships - either personal or in the world of work and business - can not only be a source of joy and fulfilment, but can also confront us with some of our most difficult challenges.
 This has continually been my main specialisation since I qualified as a counsellor and psychotherapist.

 In recent years I have seen a big increase in people who have sought my help with anxiety and/or depression.
 Sometimes they have been formally diagnosed with Generalised Anxiety Disorder, Obsessive Compulsive Disorder or with panic attacks.
-As with relationship issues, I have developed a specialisation in this area and have successful helped many people to overcome these debilitating problems and regain their enjoyment of life.
+As with relationship issues, I have developed a specialisation in this area and have successfully helped many people to overcome these debilitating problems and regain their enjoyment of life.

 The third area of my specialism is in the area of personal development, coaching and achieving optimum performance.
 Drawing on my background in business and in organisational development, I am uniquely placed to help people find meaningful and creative solutions to a wide range of issues whether in business or in their private life.